The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Reputable breeders will put the health and welfare of their dogs first and foremost.

-For the well-being of the mother, this means having no more than four litters in their lifetime.
+For the mother’s well-being, this means no more than four litters in her lifetime.

 Average Litter Sizes